AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/ObjectWithAMLAttributes/_ctor.md

 ObjectWithAMLAttributes Constructor
 ===================================
-AutomationML 2.1 APICreates a wrapper to access specific AML Attributes for the provides object with attributes
+Creates a wrapper to access specific AML Attributes for the provides object with attributes

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)